3rd edition as of August 2022

 12.1.3.
 Schizophreniform Disorder

 Schizophreniform disorder is similar to schizophrenia, except for the length of presentation of symptoms.
 Schizophreniform disorder is considered an “intermediate” disorder between schizophrenia and brief psychotic disorder as the symptoms are present for at least one month but not longer than six months.
-As you may recall, schizophrenia symptoms must be present for at least six months; A brief psychotic disorder is diagnosed when symptoms are present for less than one month.
-Approximately two-thirds of individuals who are initially diagnosed with schizophreniform disorder will have symptoms that last longer than six months, at which time their diagnosis is changed to schizophrenia (APA, 2013).
+Schizophrenia symptoms must be present for at least six months and a brief psychotic disorder is diagnosed when symptoms are present for less than one month.
+Approximately two-thirds of individuals who are initially diagnosed with schizophreniform disorder will have symptoms that last longer than six months, at which time their diagnosis is changed to schizophrenia (APA, 2022).

 12.1.4.
 Schizoaffective Disorder